Axual/terraform-provider-axual/README.md

 ## Acceptance tests
 ### How to run tests
+- When using IntellJ IDEA please use and edit this run configuration included in this repo: `.run/Run all the tests.run.xml`
 - Need to specify these environment variables.
 For IntelliJ IDEA click edit configuration -> env variables -> add
   - AXUAL_USERNAME
     - For logging into API